gitlabhq/gitlabhq/doc/pages/README.md

 > You do _not_ have to create a project named `username.example.io` in order to
 > serve a project's page.

+GitLab Pages for projects

-## Enable the pages feature in your project
+### Enable the pages feature in your project

 The GitLab Pages feature needs to be explicitly enabled for each project under its **Settings**.

-## Remove the contents of your pages
+### Remove the contents of your pages

 Pages can be explicitly removed from a project by clicking **Remove Pages** Go to your project's **Settings > Pages**.

-## Explore the contents of .gitlab-ci.yml
+### Explore the contents of .gitlab-ci.yml

 Before reading this section, make sure you familiarize yourself with GitLab CI and the specific syntax of[`.gitlab-ci.yml`](../ci/yaml/README.md) by